Mitigating Suboptimality of Deterministic Policy Gradients in Complex Q-functions: Network Architectures

 \subsection{List Summarizers}

-To extract meaningful information from the list of candidate actions, we employed several list summarization methods following \citet{jain2021know}.
-These methods are described below:
+In order to extract meaningful information from the list of candidate actions, following \citet{jain2021know} we employed the sequential models and the list-summarizer as follows;

-\textbf{Bi-LSTM}: The action representations of the preceding actors' actions are first passed through a two-layer multilayer perceptron (MLP) with ReLU activation functions.
-The output of this MLP is then processed by a two-layer bidirectional LSTM network~\citep{huang2015bidirectional}.
-The resulting output is fed into another two-layer MLP to create an action set summary, which serves as an input for the actor-network (\mysecref{app:sec:successive-actors}) and the surrogate network (\mysecref{app:sec:successive-surrogates}).
+\textbf{Bi-LSTM}: The raw action representations of candidate actions are passed on to the 2-layer MLP followed by ReLU.
+Then, the output of the MLP is processed by a 2-layer bidirectional LSTM~\citep{huang2015bidirectional}.
+Another 2-layer MLP follows this to create the action set summary to be used in the following successive actor.

-\textbf{DeepSet}: The action representations of the preceding actors' actions are initially processed by a two-layer MLP with ReLU activations.
-The outputs are then aggregated using mean pooling over all candidate actions to compress the information into a fixed-size summary.
-This summary is passed through another two-layer MLP with ReLU activation to produce the action set summary, which serves as an input for the actor-network (\mysecref{app:sec:successive-actors}) and the surrogate network (\mysecref{app:sec:successive-surrogates}).
+\textbf{DeepSet}: The raw action representations of candidate actions are passed on to the 2-layer MLP followed by ReLU.
+Then, the output of the MLP is aggregated by the mean pooling over all the candidate actions to compress the information.
+Finally, the 2-layer MLP with ReLU provides the resultant action summary to the following successive actor.

-\textbf{Transformer}: Similar to Bi-LSTM, the action representations of the preceding actors' actions are first processed by a two-layer MLP with ReLU activations.
-The outputs are then input into a Transformer network with self-attention and feed-forward layers to summarize the information.
-The resulting summary is used as part of the input to the actor-network (\mysecref{app:sec:successive-actors}) and the surrogate network (\mysecref{app:sec:successive-surrogates}).
+\textbf{Transformer}: Similar to the Bi-LSTM variant of the summarizer, we employed the 2-layer MLP with ReLU before inputting the candidate actions into a self-attention and feed-forward network to summarize the information.
+Afterward the summarization will be part of the input of the following successive actor.